ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 | SORT bad DESC
 ```

-Ah-ha, this seems to be related to the Browser version!
+Ah-ha, there is more to the story!
+It appears our errors may be isolated to a specific browser version.
+Let's break this down by `user_agent.version`.

 ```esql
 FROM logs-proxy.otel-default